jkjung-avt/hand-detection-tutorial/README.md

          └── PUZZLE_OFFICE_T_S_frame_2697.txt
    ```

-2. Create TFRecord files (train/val) needed to train the object detection model.
-The `create_tfrecords,py` script would split the jpg images into train (4,300) and val (500) sets, and generate `egohands_train.tfrecord` and `egohands` in the `data/` subdirectory.
+2. Create the TFRecord files (train/val) needed to train the object detection model.
+The `create_tfrecords,py` script would split the jpg images into 'train' (4,300) and 'val' (500) sets, and then generate `egohands_train.tfrecord` and `egohands` in the `data/` subdirectory.

    ```shell
    $ ./create_tfrecords.sh
    ```

-3. Review and modify model config file if necessary.
+3. Review and modify the model config file if necessary.
 For example, open the file `configs/ssd_mobilenet_v1_egohands.config` with an editor and do some editing.

 4. Start training the model by invoking `./train.sh <model_name>`.
-For example, to train a hand detector based on ssd_mobilenet_v1.
+For example, to train the detector based on ssd_mobilenet_v1.
 Do this:

    ```shell
    $ ./train.sh ssd_mobilenet_v1_egohands
    ```

-   The training runs for 20,000 iterations.
-It took roughly 2.5 hours to finish on the desktop PC listed above.
+   The training is set to run for 20,000 iterations.
+It takes roughly 2.5 hours to finish on the desktop PC listed above.

 5. Monitor the progress of training with TensorBoard, by executing `tensorboard` in another terminal.